Veterinary Technician Schools in Florida

 Pensacola State College

-Pensacola State College, located in Pensacola, Florida, offers an AS degree in veterinary technology.
-This two-year, full-time degree program includes classroom instruction, labs, and experiences at a clinical work site.
+Pensacola State College located in Pensacola, FL, offers an AS degree in veterinary technology.
+This is a two-year, full-time degree program and includes both classroom instruction as well as labs and experiences at a clinical work site.
 Students can choose a three-year plan as well.

-The program begins in August each year, and students must have completed various general education courses before starting the program, such as general zoology; principles of biology; English composition; and others.
+The program begins in August each year and students must have completed various general education courses prior to starting the program such as general zoology; principles of biology; English composition; and others.

 Courses in this 73-credit program include canine and feline behavior; large animal medicine; small animal clinical procedures; radiography; avian, exotic, small mammals, and fish; veterinary emergency medicine; and others.
-Graduates from Pensacola State College had an incredibly high first-time pass rate on the VTNE of 94 percent between 2018 and 2021.
+Graduates from Pensacola State College had a first-time pass rate on the VTNE of 81 percent between 2020 and 2023.

 • Location: Pensacola, FL